nent/nent/packages/core/src/components/n-content-template/elements.md

 <any n-show-when='predicate' hidden />
 ```

-> To initially hide the element, be sure to include the ‘hidden’ attribute.
+> ℹ️ Note: To initially hide the element, be sure to include the ‘hidden’ attribute.

 ## Conditioned Classes: [n-class-when] && [n-class]